drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 ### Declarative Programming over Mixed Consistencies
 [QUELEA][quelea-paper] takes a declarative programming approach to allowing developers directly reason over the consistency policies used for ADTs.
-[QUELEA's implementation][quelea-impl] provides a declarative language for specifying an operational contract for an ADT to follow.
+[QUELEA's implementation][quelea-impl] provides a declarative language for specifying _contract_ for operations on an ADT to follow.

 QUELEA, like IPA, uses Cassandra as the backend data store.
 Because QUELEA takes specifications for an ADT and then communicates with the data store in a way that enforces the consistency